 - You have non-dischargeable debts like child support, alimony, past due taxes, or student loans.

-Bankruptcy attorneys do require payment before service when dealing with chapter 7 cases but often offer a payment plan option.
-They usually will not take on the case until the attorney fees are paid.
+Bankruptcy attorneys do require payment before service when handling Chapter 7 cases, but they often offer a payment plan option.
+They usually will not take on the case until the attorney fees are paid, as these fees are an essential part of the bankruptcy process.

 How to Pay for Chapter 7 Bankruptcy